JuliaPlots/UnicodePlots.jl/README.md

   One can adjust the plot `height` and `width` to the current terminal size by using `height=:auto` and/or `width=:auto`.
+  When using `width=:auto`, it is advised to use the `compact=true` keyword in order to maximize the plot size.

   You can reverse/flip the `Plot` axes by setting `xflip=true` and/or `yflip=true` on plot creation.